Inzhenerka/docs.getdbt.tech/website/docs/guides/mf-time-spine.md

 For the time spine table you created, let's run it and validate the output.

-1. Run the time spine model to create the table and validate the output:
+1. Run the following command:
    ```bash
    dbt run --select time_spine_daily
    ```